 - Connect your bank and brokerage accounts – Connect your accounts to get real-time values of your bank accounts, credit cards, loans, retirement accounts and holdings automatically through Kubera’s multiple aggregators providing connectivity to over 20,000 banks and fintechs around the world.
 If your brokerage didn’t connect you can simply do a lookup for the stock ticker symbols and add them.
 Kubera supports all major stock exchanges in the US, Canada, UK, Europe, Asia, Australia and NZ.

 - Connect crypto wallets and exchanges to get your latest values and holdings.
 You can otherwise do it manually by looking up your crypto token symbols and adding them.
-Kubera supports DeFi assets on multiple chains like Ethereum, Polygon, Terra, Avalanche, Solana & Cosmos.
-With Kubera, you can now also track the value of your NFTs from their respective latest prices.
+Kubera supports DeFi assets on multiple chains like Ethereum, Polygon, Avalanche, Solana & Cosmos.

 - Enter any currency from around the world in the value field and it will convert to your portfolio currency using the latest exchange rates.